Moritz Oppelt

-Moritz Oppelt (born 4 February 1989 in Heidelberg) is a German politician for the CDU and from 2021 to 2025 member of the Bundestag, the federal diet.
+Moritz Oppelt (born 4 February 1989 in Heidelberg) is a German politician of the Christian Democratic Union (CDU) who has been serving as State Minister for Justice and Migration in the government of Minister-President Cem Özdemir of Baden-Württemberg since 2025.
+From 2021 to 2025, he was a member of the Bundestag, the federal diet.

-Life and politics
+Early life and career

 Oppelt was born 1989 in the West German city of Heidelberg and studied law and economics at the University of Mannheim.